The Heritage of Daniel Haston

 "We have never discovered her [Daniel's wife's] name.
 However, Elizabeth Jane Stipe Hasting (6 Feb 1835 to 24 Feb 1927) wife of James Thomas Hasting (8 June 1836 to 31 May 1885) said that Daniel's wife lived to be 110 years of age, and that Daniel paid her transportation to this county, and that she, Elizabeth Jane, remembered seeing her."

 Elizabeth Jane Stipe Hasting was the great grandmother of Howard H. Hasting, Sr. Their lives overlapped by 22 years, thus Howard Hasting would probably have known her quite well.
 Thus, he probably heard her reminisce often about family history.
-If Daniel Haston was born in 1735, as one source indicates, and his wife was born at about the same time, then Mrs. Daniel Haston would have lived to about 1845 (assuming that Elizabeth Jane Stipe Hasting's recollection was accurate).
+If Daniel Haston was born in 1735 [although birth year of about 1750 is more likely], as one source indicates, and his wife was born at about the same time, then Mrs. Daniel Haston would have lived to about 1845 (assuming that Elizabeth Jane Stipe Hasting's recollection was accurate).
 Elizabeth Jane, in that case, would have known her husband's great grandmother (Daniel's wife) until she (Elizabeth Jane) was about ten years old.
 If Daniel and his wife were not born until about 1750, as many Haston researchers speculate, then Elizabeth Jane would have been about 25 years old when Mrs. Daniel Haston died.
 Howard H. Hasting, Sr.'s statement that Elizabeth Jane "remembered seeing her" would seem to imply that she (Elizabeth Jane) was very young when Mrs. Daniel Haston died.
 That could suggest that (1) Mrs. Daniel Haston was born around 1735 or so or that (2) Mrs. Daniel Haston lived to "only" be 90-95 years old.

 Life Spans from Mrs. Daniel Haston to H.H.
 Hasting, Sr.